-Resolution of Appeals: Each appeal submitted will be reviewed by subject matter experts (captain and above).
+Resolution of Appeals: Each appeal submitted will be reviewed by subject matter experts from the Columbus Division of Fire.
 In the event an appeal for one of the reasons outlined in 1-3 is granted, the item will be deleted.
 If an appeal is granted on the basis that the alternative was incorrectly keyed (4), the key will be corrected.
 The decisions of these appeals are final.